Emblem of Italy: Italian Republic

-Below a representation of the sea, and above, the gold star, with the legend Unità e Libertà or Unity and Liberty in the Italian language.
+Below a representation of the sea, and above, the gold star, with the legend Unità e Libertà or Unity and Liberty in Italian.
 The winner was Paolo Paschetto, Professor of the Institute of Fine Arts in Rome from 1914 to 1948, and the design was presented in February 1947, together with the other finalists, in an exhibition in Via Margutta.
 This version, however, did not meet with public approval, so a new competition was held, again won by Paolo Paschetto.
-The new emblem was approved by the Constituent Assembly in February 1948, and officially adopted by the President of the Italian Republic, Enrico De Nicola in May 1948.
+The new emblem was approved by the Constituent Assembly in February 1948, and officially adopted by the President of the Italian Republic, Enrico De Nicola, in May 1948.